demisto/content/Packs/CyberArkIdentity/Integrations/CyberArkIdentityEventCollector/CyberArkIdentityEventCollector_description.md

 The siem user name and password.

-**The vendor corresponding to the integration that originated the events** The vendor name who created these events, Affects the name of the dataset where these events will insert {`vendor`_product_raw}
+**The vendor corresponding to the integration that originated the events** The vendor name who created these events, Affects the name of the dataset where these events will insert {vendor_product_raw}.

-**The product corresponding to the integration that originated the events** The product name who created the events, Affects the name of the dataset where the events will insert {vendor_`product`_raw}
+**The product corresponding to the integration that originated the events** The product name who created the events, Affects the name of the dataset where the events will insert {vendor_product_raw}.